dusty-nv/jetson-inference/docs/detectnet-example-2.md

 net = jetson.inference.detectNet("ssd-mobilenet-v2", threshold=0.5)
 ```

 Note that you can change the model string to one of the values from [this table](detectnet-console-2.md#pre-trained-detection-models-available) to load a different detection model.
-We also set the detection threshold here to the default of `0.5` for illustrative purposes - you can tweak it later as need be.
+We also set the detection threshold here to the default of `0.5` for illustrative purposes - you can tweak it later if needed.

 #### Opening the Camera Stream